taogen-docs/resources-of-learning/domains/programming-language-resources.md

 ### Rust

+Primary

 - [The Rust Programming Language - doc]( https://doc.rust-lang.org/1.30.0/book/first-edition/documentation.html )
 - [Rust Documentation - doc]( https://doc.rust-lang.org/beta/ )
 - [Learn Rust - doc](https://rust-lang.org/learn)
-- The Rust Programming Language by Carol Nichols and Steve Klabnik
+- **The Rust Programming Language** (2nd, 2023) by Carol Nichols and Steve Klabnik
+- **Rust for Rustaceans: Idiomatic Programming for Experienced Developers** (2021) by Jon Gjengset
-- Programming Rust: Fast, Safe Systems Development by Jason Orendorff and Jim Blandy
+- **Programming Rust: Fast, Safe Systems Development** (2021) by Jason Orendorff and Jim Blandy
+- Command-Line Rust: A Project-Based Primer for Writing Rust CLIs by Ken Youens-Clark
+- Rust Programming By Example: Enter the World of Rust by Building Engaging, Concurrent, Reactive, and Robust Applications by Antoni Boucher and Guillaume Gomez
+- Rust in Action by Tim McNamara

+Advanced

+- Concurrency
+  - **Rust Atomics and Locks: Low-Level Concurrency in Practice** (2023) by Mara Bos
   - Hands-On Concurrency with Rust: Confidently Build Memory-Safe, Parallel, and Efficient Software in Rust by Brian L Troutwine

+Application Development

+- **Zero To Production In Rust: An introduction to backend development** (2022) by Luca Palmieri
 - Programming WebAssembly with Rust: Unified Development for Web, Mobile, and Embedded Applications by Kevin Hoffman
-- Rust Programming By Example: Enter the World of Rust by Building Engaging, Concurrent, Reactive, and Robust Applications by Antoni Boucher and Guillaume Gomez

 ### Julia